 • Unable to obtain Peripheral IV or Extended Dwell Peripheral IV

-• Extended therapy requiring 29 days of IV access
+• Extended therapy requiring IV access

 • Exhausted or diminished lower arm Access Insertion Sites